cylinderlee/TRank/README.md

 TRank
 =====

-an efficient implement of user ranking
+an efficient implement of user ranking.
+[The detail is introduce in chinese](http://cylee.me/user-ranking-with-btree).